top of page

 And that matters more than people realise.

-A woman can feel deeply lost and still be moving forward at the same time.
+A woman can feel deeply lost and still be moving forward.

 That contradiction is real.